envimate/message-mate/README.md

 ```

 In case a more fine-grained filtering is needed, the MessageBus allows to query for
 the specific Channel for a given class.
-On this Channel filter can be added as on already
+On this Channel Filter can be added as on already
 described in [!!!]
 ```java
 MessageBusStatusInformation statusInformation = messageBus.getStatusInformation();